 (March 2012) Platform extended by Northern Rail to accommodate 4-carriage trains.

 (July 2012) Entrance hall and stairways re-painted by Northern Rail.

 (Nov 2012) More "In Bloom" planters installed by FOWS.

 (Jun 2014) More "In Bloom" planters installed by FOWS.

 (Aug 2014) More "In Bloom" planters installed by FOWS.

 (May 2015) Final set of 4 "In Bloom" planters installed by FOWS.

 One of the most common complaints made to FOWS is that the 48 steps in the station entrance make it completely inaccessible to wheelchair users - and difficult to access for anyone with restricted mobility or indeed just travelling with a pushchair or pram.

 Walkden station can only be accessed by climbing two sets of stairs from street level, rendering it practically inaccessible for many disabled people.
-Northern Rail's Guide for Customers with Disabilities states that a taxi will be provided to convey disabled passengers to or from the nearest accessible station (Atherton) or an intermediate point as required by the passenger.
+Northern's Making Rail Accessible describes a number of forms of assistance that may be requested, including provision of a taxi to convey disabled passengers to or from the nearest accessible station (Atherton) or an intermediate point as required by the passenger.
 However, FOWS believe that Walkden station should be accessible to all passengers who wish to use it and would like lifts or ramps installed such as those at stations along the Piccadilly-Manchester Airport line.